Searching

 Limiting to a field

 You can also ask Anki to match only if a particular field contains some text.
-Unlike the searches above, searching on fields requires an 'exact match' by default.
+Unlike the previous search examples, searching in fields requires an exact match by default.

 front:dog